Jasper County is named for William Jasper, who was a Sergeant in the American Revolutionary War.

 Note: On the second floor at each side of the rotunda are two Doric columns, eight in all, between which hallways lead to the suites of office rooms.
 The third floor is similar to the second, the marble columns being of the more ornate ionic design.
 Above these columns, in the four arches of the pendentive dome of the rotunda, are four emblematic paintings, by Edgar Cameron of Chicago, and each are illustrative of some incident in Jasper County’s history.
 On the south side is a scene of a prairie fire and a herd of buffalo: on the east is a group of United States soldiers, camped on the banks of the Skunk River, west of Newton in the 1840′s: on the north a scene of the departing Indian and the coming of the white man, his cabin and domestic surroundings; and, on the west may be seen the town square, courthouse, and soldier boys leaving for the front in Civil War days, and the teams and the relatives of the newly enlisted men, with waving flags, as they bid home and loved ones “good-bye”.
 These paintings are all genuine works of art and add materially to the charm of the building.

-Note: The court met in the home of Matthew D Springer in 1846.
+History: The county was created in 1846 and Newton was selected as the county seat.
+The court met in the home of Matthew D Springer in 1846.
 The first courthouse was built in Newton in 1847.
 The second courthouse was built by John Hyde in 1857 at a cost of $26,000.
-The cost of construction of the present courthouse was $200,000.
+The third and present courthouse was constructed in 1909 to 1911 at a cost of $200,000.

 Photos taken 2008 and 2012